chiayolin/nwlogin/README.md

 nwlogin
 =======

-`nwlogin` is a simple script does a dirty trick of opening up the Wi-Fi login page of a network when a login is required but the page isn't poping up on Mac OS X.
+`nwlogin` is a simple script which does a dirty trick of opening up the Wi-Fi login page of a network when a login is required but the page isn't poping up on Mac OS X.

 Installing
 ----------